SiaFoundation/siad/modules/renter/README.md

 results in any changes in metadata being "bubbled" to the top so that the root directory's metadata reflects the status of the entire filesystem.

+If during a bubble, if a file is found that meets the threshold health for repair, then a signal is sent to the repair loop.
+If a stuck chunk is found then a signal is sent to the stuck loop.

+Since we are updating the metadata on disk during the bubble calls we want to ensure that only one bubble is being called on a directory at a time.
+We do this through `callQueueBubbleUpdate` and `managedCompleteBubbleUpdate`.
+The `bubbleScheduler` has a `bubbleUpdates` field that tracks all the bubbles and the `bubbleStatus`.
+Bubbles can either be queued, active or pending.

+When bubble is called on a directory, `callQueueBubbleUpdate` will check to see if there are any queued, active or pending bubbles for the directory.
+If there are no bubbles being tracked for that directory then the bubble update is queued and added to the fifo queue.
+If there is a bubble currently queued or pending for the directory then the update is ignored.
+If there is a bubble update that is active then the status will be updated to pending.

+The `bubbleScheduler` works through the queued bubble updates in `callThreadedProcessBubbleUpdates`.
+When a bubble update is popped from the queue its status is set to active while the bubble is being performed.
+When the bubble is complete, `managedCompleteBubbleUpdate` is called.

+When `managedCompleteBubbleUpdate` is called, if the status is active then the update is complete and it is removed from the `bubbleScheduler`.
+If the status is pending then the update is added back to the fifo queue with a status of queued.

+When a directory is bubbled, the metadata information is recalculated and saved to disk and then bubble is called on the parent directory until the top level directory is reached.
+During this calculation, every file in the directory is opened, modified, and fsync'd individually.

+See benchmark results:

+*TODO* - add benchmark

+### Exports
+ - `BubbleMetadata`

 #### Inbound Complexities
  - `callQueueBubbleUpdate` is used by external subsystems to trigger a bubble update on a directory.
  - `callThreadedProcessBubbleUpdates` is called by the Renter on startup to launch the background thread that processes the queued bubble updates.

+#### Outbound Complexities
+ - `BubbleMetadata` calls `callPrepareForBubble` on a directory when the `recursive` flag is set to `true` and then calls `callRefreshAll` to execute the bubble updates.
+ - `managedPerformBubbleMetadata` calls `callRenterContractsAndUtilities` to get the contract and utility maps before calling `callCalculateDirectoryMetadata`
+ - The Bubble subsystem triggers the Repair Loop when unhealthy files are found.
+This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.repairNeeded` channel when it is at the root directory and the `AggregateHealth` is above the `RepairThreshold`.
+ - The Bubble subsystem triggers the Stuck Loop when stuck files are found.
+This is done by `managedPerformBubbleMetadata` signaling the `r.uploadHeap.stuckChunkFound` channel when it is at the root directory and `AggregateNumStuckChunks` is greater than zero.

 ### Filesystem Controllers
 **Key Files**